$2,420 pp (USD)

 Day 3-4

-Chobe National Park Savute with its diverse and impressive landscapes will be our next destination.
-In search of wildlife we visit the drier region of Savute, where bull elephants populate the lowlands.
-The Savute region is known for its dynamic ecosystem, which can undergo significant changes over time.
-The presence of watering holes, dry riverbeds and swamps attract a diverse range of animals, making any game viewing trip an exciting and unpredictable adventure.
+Chobe National Park Savuti, with its diverse and impressive landscapes, will be our next destination.
+In search of wildlife, we visit the drier region of Savuti, where bull elephants populate the lowlands.
+The Savuti region is known for its dynamic ecosystem, which can change significantly over time.
+The presence of waterholes, dry riverbeds and swamps attracts a diverse range of animals, making any game-viewing trip an exciting and unpredictable adventure.
 Camping is in private designated areas with bush toilets.

 - Main Destination: